How to Cache in Mobile Hybrid IoT Networks?: Introduction

 \subsection{Main Contributions}

-In this paper, we study a \textit{large-scale content-centric mobile hybrid network}, where each node moves according to the random walk mobility model (RWMM) and requests a content object from the library independently at random according to a Zipf popularity distribution while multiple small BSs (SBSs) (or helper nodes) are regularly placed over the network area.
-Instead of assuming an access to the core network through infinite-speed backhaul links that may not work properly during peak hours with heavy traffic, we assume that \textit{each of mobile nodes and SBSs is equipped with a finite-size cache} and is able to cache content objects in the library, which is more feasible in practice.
+In this paper, we study a large-scale content-centric {\em mobile hybrid multihop IoT} network, where each mobile device moves according to the random walk mobility model (RWMM) and requests a content object from the library independently at random according to a Zipf popularity distribution while multiple femto access points (FAPs) (or helper devices) are regularly placed over the network area.
+Instead of assuming an access to the core network through infinite-speed backhaul links as in \cite{a1}, we assume that \textit{each of mobile devices and FAPs is equipped with a finite-size cache} and is able to cache content objects in the library.
 Our caching framework is basically composed of the caching phase and the delivery phase.
-For a given caching strategy, we first present a content delivery routing protocol with and without SBS support via multihop in order to deliver content objects to requesting nodes, which leads to a fundamental throughput--delay trade-off.
-Then, we optimize a cache allocation strategy that provides the optimal throughput--delay trade-off.
-Specifically, unlike all the prior work, we propose a novel \textit{variable decoupling} approach that optimally finds the replication sets for caching at mobile nodes and SBSs, denoted by $A_m$ and $B_m$ for content object $m\in\{1,\cdots,M\}$, respectively, where $M$ indicates the number of content objects in the library.
-The proposed approach solves two different convex optimization problems with relaxation based on the relative size of $A_m$ and $B_m$, leading to much simpler analysis compared to tackling the original problem that may not provide a tractable closed-form solution.
-Our main results reveal that when each SBS has a relatively large-size cache, highly popular content objects are mainly served by mobile nodes whereas the rest of content objects are served by static SBSs.
-Based on the optimal cache allocation strategy, we finally characterize the optimal throughput--delay trade-off with respect to system parameters.
+For a given caching strategy, we first present a content delivery routing protocol with and without FAP support via multihop in order to deliver content objects to requesting mobile devices, which leads to a fundamental throughput--delay trade-off.
+Then, we optimize a cache allocation strategy that provides the order-optimal throughput--delay trade-off.
+Specifically, we propose a novel \textit{variable decoupling} approach that optimally finds the replication sets for caching at mobile devices and static FAPs, denoted by $A_m$ and $B_m$ for content object $m\in\{1,\cdots,M\}$, respectively, where $M$ indicates the number of content objects in the library.
+The proposed approach solves two different convex optimization problems with relaxation based on the relative size of $A_m$ and $B_m$, leading to much simpler analysis without loss of order optimality compared to tackling the original problem that may not provide a tractable closed-form solution.
+In our mobile IoT network, main results reveal that when each FAP has a relatively large-size cache, highly popular content objects are mainly served by mobile devices whereas the rest of content objects are served by static FAPs.
+Based on the order-optimal cache allocation strategy, we finally characterize the order-optimal throughput--delay trade-off with respect to system parameters.

-The main contributions of this paper are summarized as follows: \begin{itemize} \item We introduce a practical cache-enabled mobile hybrid network configuration where each of mobile nodes and SBSs is equipped with a \textit{finite-size} cache.